 The Future of Learning Coalition is an alliance of organizations working to advance an innovation ecosystem for equitable, student-centered education in Illinois to better prepare future-ready students and empower them to realize their greatest potential.

 The Coalition is led and sponsored by Education Systems Center at Northern Illinois University, Illinois Digital Educators Alliance, LEAP Innovations, LUDA, and Teach Plus Illinois.
-We believe that together we can help Illinois capitalize on this moment to build the groundwork for encouraging and supporting districts interested in using innovative, equity-focused strategies to build back better from the Covid disruption.
+We believe that together, we can help Illinois capitalize on this moment to build the groundwork for encouraging and supporting districts interested in using innovative, equity-focused strategies.

 The Coalition believes that students in Illinois deserve an education that equitably:

 Grounded in these core principles of what students need and deserve, the Coalition also believes that school districts across Illinois zip codes must seize this unprecedented opportunity of focus, funding, and flexibility to shift the way students learn: away from antiquated time- and place-based systems and toward a modern, future-forward, student-centered, “learn everywhere” system.

 The pandemic crisis has shone a spotlight on deeply embedded, systemic problems and inequities in our schools.
 To overcome them we need models that are doing more than “tinkering at the edges” of structures that have underserved students for decades.
 We want Illinois to be a part of the growing movement around the country to transform education, and we want to respond to our constituencies who are asking for support with innovation.